Caught Speeding In Scotland?

-Use the form on this page to tell us about your case and we will tell you what you can expect.
+Use the form on this page to tell us about your case should you be caught speeding and we will tell you what you can expect.

 Tell us the points on your licence at present, what the alleged speed was, what the limit was and where did it happen.
 We will get back to you within 6 hours (often less.)

 We win speeding cases frequently and even receive instructions from fellow solicitors in such cases.
-Speeding in Scotland is a serious issue, it can mean the loss of your licence and worse still, your livelihood.
+If you are Caught Speeding in Scotland it is a serious issue, it can mean the loss of your licence and worse still, your livelihood.

 Speeding cases in Scotland are dealt with in a wide manner of ways between the different Sheriffdoms therefore experience is essential when it comes to advising clients on the best way of dealing with a speeding case.
 We believe that we are different from many other firms in Scotland.
 We deal exclusively with road traffic law and we use the internet to inform ourselves and keep our clients updated regularly.
 This will be used to give you the competitive advantage in your speeding case.

-We use e-mail extensively so that you can obtain immediate responses and we can exchange documents such as driving licences, insurance documents etc. This can very important in speeding cases in Scotland as vital case papers are often served on an accused and if he is to have a hope of winning his case he needs to have that document in the hands of his lawyer within a few days.
+We use e-mail extensively so that you can obtain immediate responses and we can exchange documents such as driving licences, insurance documents etc. This can be very important in a case where you are caught speeding in Scotland as vital case papers are often served on an accused and if he is to have a hope of winning his case he needs to have that document in the hands of his lawyer within a few days.